Adrienne Wheeler: White Dress Narratives

 Stair-gazing

-October 3, 2000–January 18, 2021
+Reopened October 3, 2020–January 18, 2021

-The cut-outs reference a white dress Wheeler’s mother Elizabeth made in 1942 for her eighth-grade graduation.
+The cut-outs referenced a white dress Wheeler’s mother Elizabeth made in 1942 for her eighth-grade graduation.
 After discovering the original dress preserved in a cedar chest, Wheeler used it as a template to make nine exact-size canvas replicas, and embellished them with machine-stitching and painted designs.
-By creating subtle differences in the surface treatments of the dresses, she highlights both the similarities and differences among this group of women in her family.
+By creating subtle differences in the surface treatments of the dresses, she highlighted both the similarities and differences among this group of women in her family.
 Her use of sewing as a type of mark making underscores its significance to her family members.

-Wheeler employs the dresses as vehicles for the women’s individual stories and personalities.
+Wheeler employed the dresses as vehicles for the women’s individual stories and personalities.
 In researching her ancestors, she pieced their narratives together from oral histories, interviews, historical documents, fiction, and her own imagination.
 She began exploring the white dress motif in 2015 in a glass book project and repeated images of the dress for a 2016 mural beside McCarter Highway in Newark.
 The group of dresses in this installation was last shown in Victoria, Australia, in 2018.

 This exhibition was guest curated by Noelle Park.